rh3nium/Legal-Document-Simplifier-AI/README.md

 ---

-## 📁 Project Files
+## 📁 Main Python Script

 ### `document_simplifier.py`

 This is the main Python script.
 It handles:
 * Connecting to MongoDB.
 * Reading the input document.
-* Extracting key metadata (parties, dates) using regular expressions.
+* Extracting key metadata (parties, dates of issue and termination) using regular expressions.
 * Simplifying the document's content using a pre-trained `t5-base` model.
 * Storing the original and simplified texts in a MongoDB collection.